dkulyk/pulsestaking/README.md

   1. Which address is the reward token
   1. Which address is the staking token
 1. Contract static parameters:
-  1. Staking duration.
+  1. Staking period duration.
 The default is 7 days.

 ### Possible issues